NativeScript/nativescript-cli/PLUGINS.md

 The NativeScript CLI removes any plugin files from the `node_modules` directory in the root of your project.
 During this process, the NativeScript CLI removes any dependencies described in the plugin `package.json` file and removes the plugin from the project `package.json` file in the project root.

-> **IMPORTANT:** This operation does not remove files from the `platforms\ios` directories and native iOS libraries, and does not unmerge the `Info.plist` file.
-Regarding android, NativeScript CLI unmerges the AndroidManifest.xml file and takes care of removing any files located in 'platforms\android' concerning the plugin being removed. (suggestion android)
+> **IMPORTANT:** For iOS, this operation does not remove files from the `platforms/ios` directories and native iOS libraries, and does not unmerge the `Info.plist` file.
+For Android, this operation unmerges the `AndroidManifest.xml` file and takes care of removing any plugin files located in 'platforms/android'.

 ### Manual Steps After Removal

-//valid only for ios (suggestion)
-After the plugin removal is complete, make sure to remove any leftover native library files from the `<lib>` directory in the root of the project.Update the platform-specific projects in `platforms\<platform>` to remove any dependencies on the removed native libraries. (only ios)
+After the plugin removal is complete, make sure to remove any leftover native iOS library files from the `lib/ios` directory in the root of the project.
+Update the iOS-specific projects in `platforms/ios` to remove any dependencies on the removed native libraries.

 Next, you need to run the following command.